 Florida Governor, Ron DeSantis, Vetoed House Bill 741, Eliminating the Cost Increase of Solar Energy for Commercial Property Owners

 In a big win for solar energy, Florida Governor Ron DeSantis recently vetoed House Bill 741, which sought to phase down the value of solar net metering and allow utility companies to add fixed charges to solar customer bills.
 This victory, and the current Solar Investment Tax Credit (ITC), make this the best time to install solar on your commercial building.

 House Bill 741 was originally passed on March 8 with a vote of 83-31.
-Now that it has been vetoed by the governor, the bill will be sent back to the House, where it will be available for consideration through the end of the current session.
+Now that the governor has vetoed it, the bill will be sent back to the House, which will be available for consideration through the end of the current session.
 It will take two-thirds of the members voting in each House to override the veto.

 26% Solar Tax Credit Available Until the End of 2022